 The Embark program is a student-driven initiative that helps students navigate and network to find jobs and career paths in policy related areas (e.g., Public Affairs, Capitol Hill, Advocacy & Lobbying, City Government, etc.).
-The aim is to connect them to alumni who work in organizations, think tanks or political offices that undergraduates are interested in.
+Our aim is to connect students to alumni who work in organizations, think tanks or political offices that undergraduates are interested in.
 Embark also seeks to help create a sense of community among students interested in working in different policy areas.

 Embark exists to provide support for public policy majors who are interested in public service careers after graduation but are not sure how to approach the job search or what kinds of entry-level policy jobs they are equipped for.
-Embark will provide students with strategies and networking opportunities to guide them on a trajectory that is much less defined than the on-campus interviewing job search common for consulting and management training positions.
+Embark provides students with strategies and networking opportunities to guide them on a trajectory that is much less defined than the on-campus interviewing job search common for consulting and management training positions.

 Duke needs a program like Embark because the breadth of opportunities and careers in policy are not greatly advertised, and students frame their expectations around what they see around them."—Justin Bryant, PPS' 17